Common use of Change in Status Clause in Contracts

 Samples: Professional Agreement, Professional Agreement, Professional Agreement

 Change in Status.
 Upon changing from EITbenefit-eligible to non-eligible status, if the nurse has been employed for at least six (6) months, a the nurse’s 's accrued but unused EIT will be placed in an inactive account from which the nurse may not use EIT.
 Upon return to EIT-benefit- eligible status, the inactive account will be activated for use in accordance with this Article.
-In the event of termination of employment, a nurse’s 's active and inactive accounts will be terminated and will not be subject to cashoutcash-out, but such an account will be reinstated if the nurse is rehired within six (6) months of the termination of employment.
+In the event of termination of employment, a nurse’s 's active and inactive accounts will be terminated and will not be subject to cash-out, but such an account will be reinstated if the nurse is rehired within twelve six (126) months of the termination of employment.

 Appears in 3 contracts

-Samples: Letter of Agreement, Agreement, Professional Agreement
+Samples: Letter of Agreement, Professional Agreement, Agreement

 Appears in 2 contracts